Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

     ![Set text value](../../Assets/Screenshots/EDI/Operation/ExportDefEditTextValue.png "[Set text value]")

 3. Enter the text code and click the [SAVE] button.
+  A new row with an S_FTX segment has been automatically added.

 4. Expand the *C_C108 (Free text; one to five lines)* segment by clicking the ![Collapsed](../../Assets/Icons/NodeCollapsed.png "[Collapsed]") (Collapsed) button at it.